 3 Ways to Attract New Employees During a Labor Shortage

-The COVID-19 pandemic has reshaped not only how we work, but where we work—and live.
+The pandemic reshaped not only how we work, but where we work—and live.
 As the virus infiltrated some of the U.S.’s most populous cities, many Americans uprooted their lives and moved to more wide open spaces.

 While the sudden switch to remote and hybrid work enabled many employees to work from anywhere, those who were deemed essential remained working on the front lines.
 Meanwhile, many hourly employees, such as restaurant workers or those employed at small businesses that were forced to shutter, lost their jobs due to government-mandated shutdowns or travel restrictions.
-Indeed, there are about 3.5 million fewer people in the workforce relative to February 2020, according to the Bureau of Labor Statistics.
+Indeed, there are about

 Now that the pandemic is waning, businesses are beginning to reopen and/or return to normal levels of operation.
 But many face a new crisis: attracting new employees during a labor shortage.
-From restaurants and retail to tourism and hospitality, employers (large and small) are finding it difficult to attract and hire new employees.
+From restaurants and retail to tourism and hospitality, employers (large and small) are finding it difficult to attract and

 So, what can businesses do to overcome the challenges presented by the current labor shortage?
-We’ve taken a closer look at three ways employers can take action now to find new employees.
+We’ve taken a closer look at three ways

 1. Increase pay to be more competitive